-As president and founder of The Ferraro Group, a public relations and public affairs company with offices in Las Vegas, Phoenix, Reno and Carson City, Mr. Ferraro has three decades of experience working in the public affairs arena on behalf of clients including the Nevada Resort Association, Apple, Cox Communications, JPMorgan Chase and NV Energy.
+As president and founder of The Ferraro Group, a public relations and public affairs company with offices in Las Vegas, Phoenix, Reno and Carson City, Mr. Ferraro has three decades of experience working in the public affairs arena on behalf of clients including the Nevada Resort Association, Oakland Raiders, Apple, Cox Communications, JPMorgan Chase and NV Energy.

 Prior to founding The Ferraro Group in 2004, Mr. Ferraro spent 12 years at R&R Partners, a national communications company based in Las Vegas, where he served as president of the government and public affairs division.

 Before joining R&R, Mr. Ferraro was the assistant to the county manager in Clark County, Nevada (greater Las Vegas) where he was the county spokesperson and issue manager for the fastest growing urban county in the nation.
 In the late 1980’s, Mr. Ferraro worked at McCarran International Airport as public relations specialist and lobbyist for Clark County.

 Upon graduating from the University of Nevada, Reno with a Bachelor of Arts degree in journalism in 1985, Mr. Ferraro worked in Washington, D.C. for U.S. Senator Paul Laxalt in his role as general chairman of the Republican Party, a special position created for Senator Laxalt by President Ronald Reagan.
 Mr. Ferraro served as assistant to the general chairman.